A Brief review of my work for REP-LI

 REP-LI has also served as a fiscal agent for numerous local non-profit organizations.
 It has sponsored the Our Times Coffeehouse, and sustained a Social Theory discussion group for more than a decade, as well as many public forums.

 In 1993 it was the recipient of a house donated to it by Katharine Smith for the primary purpose of providing a permanent home for REP-LI’s sister organization, The Long Island Progressive Coalition.
-The Katharine Smith House has become the nub of progressive organizing and research on Long Island.
+The Katharine Smith House became the nub of progressive organizing and research on Long Island.